 Public presentations

-I give regular public presentations on climate science, science communication and historical climatology, including Pint of Science 2019 and Climate Conversations at the University of Melbourne.
+I give regular public presentations on climate science, science communication and historical climatology.
 Please contact me if you would like me to speak at your event.

 Television